Diavolo Dance Theater: The company

 However, most of Heim's time is spent choreographing for and touring with Diavolo.
 The company's repertoire presents dance that is redefined "through dynamic movement, enlightening communities through trust, teamwork, and individual expression" as articulated in the company's mission statement.

 Beginning with Bonjour/Sleepwalking, which was choreographed in 1992, Heim has created and continues to create pieces that epitomize the Diavolo aesthetic emphasized in the mission statement.

 Diavolo made its European debut at the Edinburgh Festival Fringe in 1995, and in 1998, the company opened the performance series at the new Getty Center Museum in Los Angeles.
-Diavolo's first full-evening length work, Catapult, was created in 1999, which was also the year of the first full North American tour for the company.
+Diavolo's first full-evening-length work, Catapult, was created in 1999, which was also the year of the first full North American tour for the company.

 In spring 2002, Diavolo created a second smaller company to perform in a cabaret-style show, which ran for eight weeks at the New Shinagawa Prince Hotel in Tokyo, Japan.

 Diavolo collaborated with the Los Angeles Philharmonic to create a trilogy of dance works performed at the Hollywood Bowl.
 In 2007, Foreign Bodies premiered, set to the music of Esa-Pekka Salonen, followed by Fearful Symmetries in 2010, set to the music of John Adams.
 In 2013, Fluid Infinities, set to the music of Philip Glass, completed the trilogy on the Hollywood Bowl stage.

-Diavolo also engages in community work and educational outreach, which includes holding classes, workshops, and seminars for children and adults.
+Diavolo also engages in community work and educational outreach (Through the Diavolo's Veterans Project or The Diavolo Institute Program) which includes holding classes, workshops, and seminars for children and adults.
 Many of the workshops are regularly held at schools, hospitals, and juvenile detention centers.